Superconductivity

 connecting worlds

-We produce and deliver different components to connect and operate superconducting systemsin conjunction with normal-conducting systems.
-Of course we also realize tailor-made components for your special projects
+We produce and deliver a variety of components to connect and operate superconducting systems in conjunction with normal-conducting systems.
+Furthermore, we also realize tailor-made components according to your specialized projects.

-We have got the exclusive production and distribution rights for the Cross Conductor develop by Karlsruhe Institute of Technology.
-This special superconductor is cable-like, flexible and can be coiled up on a cable reel for urban and distribution grid installations.
+Vision Electric Super Conductors has the exclusive production and distribution rights for the Cross Conductor (CroCo), develop by Karlsruhe Institute of Technology.
+This exceptional superconductor is cable-like, flexible and can be coiled up on a cable reel for transport.

 Engineering Services